vishalKarasi/WebBuilder/README.md

 # WebBuilder

 WebBuilder is a web application developed as an assignment for an internship.
-It includes features such as dynamic custom breadcrumbs, a rating component, mode and theme change options, and a carousel for offer cards implemented in React and SCSS.
+It includes features such as mode and theme change options, dynamic custom breadcrumbs, a rating component and filtering for option panels, and a carousel for offer cards implemented in React and SCSS.

 ## Demo